“...is to erase this false world.”

 Kira held no empathetic emotion in her eyes.
 They were steady, content, and remained annoyed.
 Its all about her; what a hypocrite.

 “Come back?”
 Kira expressed confusion at this Pureblood’s concern over her, “She did come back.
 You were the one that left.”
-This woman would not shut up until she gave an explanation, “I were to provide a reason I guess you could say its because of...the Nightraven Curse, such a loss was only natural.”
+This woman would not shut up until she gave an explanation, “Given the nature of the Nightraven Curse, such a loss was only natural.”

 Eona’s eyes widened--the Nightraven Curse?
 That’s why because a vampire fell in love with a human?
 Kira hated her that much--what did she do wrong, when did Kira stop loving her?